Land0fChocolate/NewEmeraldRomHack/README.md

 	- Both Latias and Latios are available roaming at the same time.
 	- All Legendary and Mythical Pokemon can be repeatedly acquired.
 - Repeatedly acquirable fossils.
 - Level up requirements of many Pokemon have been tweaked.
 Starters evolve a little later.
-Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier (TODO: list them below).
+Pokemon with unnecessarily late evolutions (like the fossils, Rufflet, Deino) evolve earlier.
 - Tradeback guy added.
 Provides a service for the player to trade Pokemon with themselves and trigger trade evolutions.
 He lives in Lilycove.
 - Some Emerald changes have been reverted to how they were in Ruby/Sapphire.
 	- Steven is back to being champion and Wallace back to being a gym leader.